 HAProxy-WI gives ability to change IP and Port for backends on-fly without reloading or restarting HAProxy service.

-How it works: first step: we have to choose the server where we want to change settings. second step: choose needs backend,
+- First step: we have to choose the server where we would like to change settings

-third step: choose certain server inside the backend (HAProxy-WI shows running settings, you have ablitity to change them), fourth step: press "Enter".
+- Third step: choose certain server inside the backend (HAProxy-WI shows running settings, you have ability to change them)

 Changes will take effect not only on running configuration, but will be saved in config file too.
-It means that after restarting HAProxy service they will not be lost.
+This means that after restarting HAProxy service changes will not be lost.